bellmit/attic/README.md

 ## HTTP

-Heroku passes HTTP configuration to your app via the `HTTP` environment variable.
+Heroku passes HTTP configuration to your app via the `PORT` environment variable.
 Dropwizard, normally, expects the HTTP port to be set via a config file, or using an awkward `-Ddw.…` system property.
 The `dropwizard-heroku-http` module automates the process, providing some sane